Aspen Tweed Cowl

 This week, I decided to make a matching cowl and, since I had so much leftover yarn, I also created some matching mittens!
 You can see the pattern for the Aspen Tweed Mittens at this link.

-This post may contain affiliate links for items that I use and recommend.
+This post may contain affiliate links for products I use and recommend.
+If you make a purchase through one of my links, I may receive a small commission at no extra cost to you.
+Thank you for supporting my small business!
 For more information, please see my disclosure policy.

 The half double crochet stitches that are used in the patterns are a bit different since they are worked by alternating the front and back loops of the stitches.
 That’s what gives this series its wonderful texture!
 Every loop that you are to work into is written down, so there is no guess-work for you.